 The preparation of these interim condensed consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies, the reported amounts of assets, liabilities and expenses, as well as the Company's ability to continue as a going concern.
 The estimates and assumptions made are continually evaluated and have been based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Such estimates and assumptions are inherently uncertain.
-Actual results could differ materially from these estimates and assumptions.
+Such estimates and assumptions are inherently uncertain and actual results could differ materially from these estimates and assumptions.
 Revisions to estimates are recognized in the period in which the estimate is revised and may impact future periods.
+Furthermore, the full extent to which the novel coronavirus (COVID-19) pandemic will directly or indirectly impact the Company's estimates or results of operations will depend on future developments that are uncertain at this time.
+As events continue to evolve and additional COVID-19 information becomes available, the Company's estimates may change materially in future periods.